INR (anticoagulant) clinics

 The frequency of blood testing depends on each INR result.
 Usually testing will be necessary every few weeks but may vary and sometimes blood may need testing every few days.

-We have a dedicated clinic that is held every Tuesday afternoon and Wednesday morning, where a fingertip blood test is taken.
+We have a dedicated clinic that is held every Wednesday and Friday morning, where a fingertip blood test is taken.
 The sample is then immediately tested using a small device called a CoaguChek System.
 The result takes less than one minute to process and the trained clinical staff will use a software programme to give rapid, accurate results that means the patient can be guided on the dose of Warfarin they should continue on the same day.
 This information will also be recorded in your medical record.

 You will also be told when your next blood test is due; your next appointment may be booked at the same time.